jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 summary(inv)
 ```

-The summary function will only return the statistically significant species (<i> p < 0.05</1>).
+The summary function will only return the statistically significant species (<i> p < 0.05</i>).
 If you are interested in all your species, add <i> alpha = 1 </i> to your command.
 The output of summary looks like:

  ![useful image]({{ site.url }}/assets/Indicspecies.png)

+From this output, I can see that the significance level being reported is <b>0.05</b>, and that the function <b>"r/g"</b> was used.
+There were <b>39</b> species tested in total. <b>24</b> of these were significantly associated with one group.

+The first list contains the species found significantly more often in the <b>"Early"</b> grouping.
+The <b>#sps 6</b> shows that 6 species were identified as indicators for this group.
+The first column contains species names, the next column contains the <b>stat</b> value (higher means the OTU is more strongly associated).
+The <b>p.value</b> column contains the statistical p values for the species association (lower means stronger significance).
+The final column shows the significance level, which is explained by the <b>Signif. codes</b> at the bottom of the output.